LarsNorlander/dev-diary/README.md

 ## June 17, 2018

 Today's father's day and I went out with family (and no, I'm not the father in this holiday).
 I got home and it's already late, my brain isn't working anymore, and I'm just really tired in general.
 From this day on, I'll also log all the days I skip my #100DaysOfCode so that I'd be less inclined to skip for lousy reasons.
 I think today gets a pass though.

+## June 18, 2018

+### 6:49 PM

+So today I completed Applied Accessibility and Responsive Web Design Principles.
+Applied Accessibility showed me the importance of properly writing HTML to accommodate different kinds of web browsers including screen readers.
+There are a bunch of tags to consider and even how you style the page for say, the color blind.
+Those things never came across to me in the past and now, I'll keep those people in mind whenever I create a webpage.